chemist/nemesis/readme.md

     main = run nemesis

 The logic is that whenever `main` is defined in `Nemesis.hs`, `nemesis` will act as `ghc --make` wrapper, so you can get nice error messages.

-OK, she's actually mnemosyne, a cool goddess none the less.